Apple's Siri Shortcuts app makes the assistant more customizable

 Apple was the first of the major tech companies to release a digital assistant, coming out with Siri in the iPhone 4S in late 2011.
 Despite that early start, Siri is now broadly seen as lagging competitors, particularly Amazon's Alexa and Google Assistant.
 Those rival assistants are housed in more gadgets, offer more apps and, studies have found, correctly respond to more questions.

+The Shortcuts app may help narrow the gap with rivals.
+It will suggest premade commands for users, or people can make their own to, for instance, quickly adjust an Apple HomeKit-enabled smart thermostat and turn on a connected fan with one command.
+Apple will also suggest Shortcuts in other apps, like suggesting assigning a Siri request to find your keys through the Tile app.

+Additionally, Siri Suggestions will take Siri a step further as a virtual assistant, with the digital helper proactively suggesting actions for users on their phone lock screens.
+Those will include turning your phone to do not disturb in a movie theater or suggesting you call your grandmother on her birthday.

-Apple released the HomePod in February, bringing its first smart speaker to the market.
+As part of its efforts to grow in the voice assistant world, Apple released the Siri-powered HomePod in February, bringing its first smart speaker to the market.
 The company is also building up SiriKit, its tools for third-party developers to create apps for its voice assistant, including adjusting a smart thermostat, hailing a Lyft ride or sending a text message.

 But, with the HomePod's $349 price tag -- well above the $50 for the Amazon Echo Dot or Google Home Mini -- the device is reportedly showing lackluster sales, illustrating that Apple still has a long way to go if it hopes to catch up to Amazon and Google.